-- 10.11 The annual subscription and any other fees for membership for the then current financial year shall be set by resolution of a General Meeting. - 10.12 Any Member failing to pay the annual subscription, any levy, or any capitation fees, within 1 calendar month(s) of the date the same was due for payment shall be considered as non-financial and shall (without being released from the obligation of payment) have no membership rights or benefits and shall not be entitled to participate in any Society activity or to access or use the Society's premises, facilities, equipment and other property until all the arrears are paid.
-If such arrears are not paid within 3 calendar months of the due date for payment of the subscription, any other fees, or levy the Member's membership will cease (without being required to give prior notice to that Member).
+The annual subscription and any other fees for membership for the then current financial year shall be set by resolution of a General Meeting.

+Any Member failing to pay the annual subscription, any levy, or any capitation fees, within 1 calendar month(s) of the date the same was due for payment shall be considered as unfinancial and shall (without being released from the obligation of payment) have no membership rights or benefits and shall not be entitled to participate in any Society activity or to access or use the Society's premises, facilities, equipment and other property until all the arrears are paid.
+If such arrears are not paid within 3 calendar months of the due date for payment of the subscription, any other fees, or levy the Committee may terminate the Member's membership (without being required to give prior notice to that Member).